 “Bobby was always good to me from the time I met him,” Ganakas said.
 “I emulated what I learned from Pete and Bobby used Pete’s stuff, too.
 Underneath Bobby’s roughness, he was very helpful to people.”

-Ganakas suspended his players for the Indiana game, a 107-55 mismatch loss.
-They would be reinstated before the next contest in a 17-9 season.
+Ganakas suspended his players for the Indiana game, resulting in a 107-55 mismatch loss.
+They would be reinstated before the next contest in what finished as a 17-9 season.

 At the time it appeared to be a black-white issue, but the players later explained grievances over what was perceived as the basketball program’s second-class status to football.
 Understand that Michigan State’s athletic department was in disarray in the early 1970s under relatively new president, Clifton Wharton, and his administration.